BlogCarbon Border Adjustment Mechanism (CBAM), Carbon Pricing

 CBAM registration and liability

 Responsibility for CBAM compliance lies with the entity that imports the goods into the United Kingdom or on whose behalf the goods are imported.
-A group treatment of connected companies can be requested.
-The EU CBAM has similar provisions via an indirect customs representative.
+The EU CBAM has similar provisions.

-Companies must register with HM Revenues & Customs (HMRC), the CBAM tax authority, as soon as CBAM goods worth over GBP 50,000 are imported.
-Below this value, no CBAM obligations apply.
+1. UK companies must register with HM Revenues & Customs (HMRC), the CBAM tax authority, as soon as CBAM goods worth over GBP 50,000 are imported.
+Registration content and process are set out in the draft Administrative Provisions.

 CBAM payments and calculation